kharylin/kharylin/README.md

 ## Hi there!
 I’m Kharylin Dias

-- 👀 I’m interested in front-end development
+- 👀 I’m a Salesforce Developer
-- 🌱 I’m currently learning HTML, CSS and Javascript
+- 🌱 I’m currently learning Apex and LWC
 - 😃 Pronouns are she/her
 - 📫 How to reach me > kharylinsandy@hotmail.com